PRICING

 The "Same Product" Trap: Two different companies might quote you for a "2-minute brand video," but are the products the same?
 One might be a “show up and execute” project, while the other might include full creative strategy, execution, and risk mitigation.

-The "Low-Value" Risk: You should not sell a high-value service with a low-value ad.
-If you’re marketing something of high value to your customers, you should project high-value.
+The "Low-Value" Risk: You shouldn’t sell a high-value service with a low-value ad.
+If you’re marketing something of high value to your customers, they expect your content to match your value proposition.

 The Quality Baseline

-As an example, at 20/20 Visual Media, our professional engagements generally start at $15,000.
+At 20/20 Visual Media, our engagements generally start at $15,000.
 This is your quality baseline, and a realistic place to start.
-This baseline ensures your project has the "Big Three" essentials for a premium result:
+This baseline ensures your project has the "Big Three" essentials:

 Smart Pre-Production: Creative strategy, preparation, and logistics.